-Canyonlands National Park in Utah may not be as popular as Arches, Bryce, or Zion National Parks, but that doesn’t mean it’s any less impressive.
+Canyonlands National Park in Utah may not be as famous as Arches, Bryce, or Zion, but that doesn’t mean it’s any less impressive.
 Quite the contrary, if you ask me.
 Set in the high desert, the canyons, mesas, buttes, and arches have been slowly shaped by water, gravity, and the elements over millions of years.
 Canyonlands has a decidedly wild, unrefined feel.
 The rock formations and desert landscape have a harsher, rougher feel than its nearby neighbor, Arches National Park.

 On the way to Canyonlands sits Dead Horse Point State Park.
 Make the detour into the State Park to see the stunning Dead Horse Point Overlook.
 The Colorado River cuts its way through the rock and carves the horseshoe-shaped bend in the river, as well as the surrounding canyon.
 Interestingly, though, this is not how the point got its name.
 Cowboys used the canyon to herd wild horses and take the best of the lot.